 In winter, we keep the windows and doors shut, run the furnace all the time, use our fireplaces and create really dry air inside our homes.
 That warm and toasty home feels good when it’s cold outside.
-But here are some signs the air in your home is too dry:
+But here are some signs and good ways to tell if the air in your home is too dry:

 Static electricity is a sign of over-dryness.
 What does that look like in real life?
 Do you ever get zapped when you touch someone or something?
 That transfer of static electricity could be an indication your home is too dry.

-When it’s dry in our homes, those who live there are much more likely to wake up feeling stuffy.
-If you’re waking up in the mornings with a dry throat and nose, or if you’re feeling stuffy on regular occasions, it’s likely your home is too dry.
+When it’s dry in our homes, those who live there are much more likely to wake up feeling dry air cold symptoms.
+If you’re waking up in the mornings with a dry throat and nose, or if the dry air is causing difficulty breathing on regular occasions, it’s likely your home is too dry.